Two significant changes in the Venice Film Festival 2016

 - Silver Lion – Award for Best Director

 - Award for Best Screenplay

 - Marcello Mastroianni Award for Best New Young Actor or Actress

 A new award will be introduced in the Orizzonti section, the Orizzonti Award for Best Screenplay, while the number of components of the International Jury is now established at a maximum of 7 members (previously the mandatory number was 7).

 The number of components of the Jury for the “Luigi De Laurentiis” Award for a Debut Film is now established at a maximum of 5 members (previously the mandatory number was 5).

 For his selection process, the Director of the Venice Film Festival Alberto Barbera will rely on the following Experts: Giulia d'Agnolo Vallan, Bruno Fornara, Mauro Gervasini, Oscar Iarussi, Angela Prudenzi, Emanuele Rauco, and Marina Sanna.

-The Correspondents of the Venice Film Festival around the world are: Giulia d'Agnolo Vallan (USA, Canada), Mohammad Atebbai (Iran), Violeta Bava (Latin America), Elena Pollacchi (China, Hong Kong, Taiwan, South Korea and Scandinavian countries), Paolo Bertolin (Turkey, Oceania and South East Asia), Peter Shepotinnik (Russia and former Soviet Republics), and Alessandra Speciale (Africa and Arab countries).
+The Correspondents of the Venice Film Festival around the world are: Giulia d'Agnolo Vallan (USA, Canada), Mohammad Atebbai (Iran), Violeta Bava (Latin America), Elena Pollacchi (China, Hong Kong, Taiwan, South Korea and Scandinavian countries), Paolo Bertolin (South and South East Asia, Oceania and Turkey), Peter Shepotinnik (Russia and former Soviet Republics), and Alessandra Speciale (Africa and Arab countries).